SLEEP AND AIRWAY SOLUTIONS

 Functional Frenuloplasty

 Having received extensive training by renowned Dr. Zaghi, Dr. Holman also performs functional frenuloplasty; an alternative approach to tongue-tie release which takes into consideration the changes that happen during a tongue-tie release, and prepares the body for the best post-treatment healing.
+Dr. Holman coordinates with local Speech and Language Pathologists to help ensure functional goals are achieved.

 PATIENT REFERRAL FORM